 Tom Ziglar: Awesome.
 Thank you.

 Chris LoCurto: Well, for those of you, if you’ve been under a rock and you don’t know, Tom is the CEO of Ziglar, incorporated.
-He shares not only the last name with his father’s executor, but he also carries on his philosophy, which is simply, you can have everything in life you want, if you will just help enough people get what they want.
+He shares not only the last name with his father’s executor, but he also carries on his philosophy, which is simply, you can have everything in life you want if you will just help enough people get what they want.

 Chris LoCurto: That is something we live by here.
 I’ve operated from that for decades.
-Our focus here is change lives and it’s always been correct.
+Our focus here is to change lives and it’s always been correct.
 Since then, we have helped a bunch of people.
 And the crazy thing is we get all the stuff that we want.
-So Tom joined the Zig Ziglar Corporation in 1987 learning every aspect of the business as he climbed from working in the warehouse, which is how dad does it, isn’t it, to sales, to seminar, promotions to sales management, and then onto leadership.
+So Tom joined the Zig Ziglar Corporation in 1987 learning every aspect of the business as he climbed from working in the warehouse, which is how dad does it, isn’t it, to sales, to seminars, promotions to sales management, and then onto leadership.
 So he’s done a great job carrying the legacy.
 And again, as I’ve said, we’re honored to have him on the show.
 So Tom, quick question.
 We’re talking about your new book, Choose To Win, Transform Your Life One Simple Choice At A Time.
 And this is just powerful.
 You guys have such a phenomenal wealth of information on having a great life on setting yourself up to have a great life.
 It just doesn’t stop all the books, the vault, everything that you guys got going on.
 So tell me why you chose to write this book.

 Tom Ziglar: There’s always that.
-Well, hopefully there is.
-Sometimes it’s not, but a lot of times there’s that lightning bolt that hits a few years ago I was in Melbourne, Australia and this guy in the crowd right before break, I love Q&A that’s my favorite, you know Chris, we know, we know we’d rather help what people need help with.
+Well, hopefully, there is.
+Sometimes it’s not, but a lot of times there’s that lightning bolt that hits a few years ago I was in Melbourne, Australia and this guy in the crowd right before the break, I love Q&A that’s my favorite, you know Chris, we know, we know we’d rather help what people need help with.
 So I always ask for questions and this guy says, so Tom, what’s the fastest way to success?
 And nobody had ever asked me that question before.
 It was always, you know, what are the keys to success or what do successful people do?
 And so I had the momentary deer in the headlights look and I said the fastest way to success is to replace bad habits with good habits.
 And then we went to break and I didn’t think anything of it.
-Steve Mcknight, my friend and mentor who had me there, he introduces the next segment and he says, okay everybody, do you hear what Tom said?
+Steve Mcknight, my friend and mentor who had me there, he introduces the next segment and says, okay everybody, do you hear what Tom said?